 The Bering Strait is a crucial strait located right between the Arctic Ocean and the Pacific Ocean.
 It is also used as a boundary demarcating the US from Russia.
 The Bering Strait is important when both countries seem to have significant differences.

-Alaska has the Arctic Ocean right at the top, British Columbia to the east, the mighty Pacific Ocean, and Alaska’s Gulf in the south.
+Alaska has the Arctic Ocean at the top, British Columbia to the east, the mighty Pacific Ocean, and Alaska’s Gulf in the south.

 Alaska is blessed with petroleum reserves that have done wonders for its economy.
 The state has been home to various ethnicities and is very diverse.

-A majority of Alaska is within the Arctic Circle, and most of the state is covered by permafrost.
+Most of Alaska is within the Arctic Circle, and most of the state is covered by permafrost.
 It lies in the tundra region.

 It is also known in Russia as the GVOZEV Island.